 - Desktop/Mobile Recovery: During a disruptive event, reestablishing the desktop and the mobile environment will be a high priority and a prerequisite for any IT disruption recovery.
 Recovery of desktop and mobile services will be accomplished immediately following recovery of the Data Center, Network, and Application Services.
 (Recovery of this environment will likely occur during business hours only.)

 The IS manager of a recovery team has the responsibility to keep the Manager of Infrastructure Services, or designee, and the other recovery teams up to date respective to their team's activities.
 As the campus resumes full functionality, the Manager of Infrastructure Services, or designee, will apprise the Vice President for Information Services, and determine, based on prior communication, how the resolution is communicated to the campus population.
-If appropriate, the DR Manager may decide to invoke the IT Disruption Response Protocol.

 - Plans must contain current and accurate information.